The Price Is Right (British game show): Alan Carr's Epic Gameshow (The Price Is Right)

 On 30 May 2019, ITV ordered a series called Alan Carr's Epic Gameshow (also known as Epic Gameshow) hosted by Alan Carr and filmed at dock10 studios, who had previously hosted a reboot of The Price Is Right on Channel 4 in 2017 where like Gameshow Marathon, it would see five classic game shows being supersized and brought back such as Play Your Cards Right, The Price Is Right, Take Your Pick, Strike it Lucky and Bullseye.
 However, unlike GSM this would feature only civilian contestants hoping to win either a big cash reward or top of the range prizes instead of celebrities playing for their favourite charities along with a viewer at home (except the first episode which was Play Your Cards Right).

 According to the press release, Carr said: "It is such a privilege for me to be involved in these truly iconic shows that have brought so much joy to my childhood.
 A little bit nostalgia but a whole load of fun.
 Big shoes to fill I know, these shows should be back on telly for a whole new generation to sit down and enjoy with their family just like I did all those years ago!"

 Intended for April 2020, the show was broadcast on 6 June 2020.
 Just like the regular editions from the 80s, 90s and the early 2000s, the episode featured regular civilians as contestants with an exact bid in contestant's row earning that contestant £200.

+Pricing games

 The five pricing games that were played in the episode were: